Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 It is usually frequent in subjects with frequent irritation of the first respiratory tract.

+It is a condition that worsens and progresses over time, especially if action is not taken to correct and help the passage of air in time.
 If they are sporadic, they are not symptoms of a problem, but it is good to investigate the cause if they are frequent conditions.
-Try to calm the dog by gently stroking his throat when it happens.
+When they happen, try to calm the dog by gently stroking his throat.

 The brachycephalic dog also suffers from shortness of breath and snoring

 Laboured and noisy breathing is typical of these dogs.
 Snoring is not necessarily indicative of a problem.
-Still, we must assess the correct constitution of the first airways to see whether the soft palate should not be surgically reduced and thinned.
+Still, we must assess the correct constitution of the first airways to see whether the soft palate should be surgically reduced and thinned.

 A brachycephalic dog is also prone to heat and heat stroke